Serving Columbus, Buena Vista, Ellaville,

 Section 8 FAQs

-In order to be eligible to participate on the Voucher Program, you must first be on the waiting list.
-Vouchers are given to the persons on the waiting list when they have been selected by date, time and preference.
+In order to be eligible to participate in the Voucher Program, you must first be on the waiting list.
+Vouchers are given to the persons on the waiting list when they have been selected by date, time, and preference.

 You may still be eligible to participate providing your family income does not exceed the income limits for your family size.